Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     here it goes

     soooo might have to write it as a sails hook

+    - auto pull retest